Ebro Foods

 Ebro Foods, S.A. (/ˈiːbroʊ fuːdz/; [ˈeβɾo ˈfuðs]), formerly Ebro Puleva, is a Spanish food processing company.
 Ebro Foods is the world's largest producer of rice and the second biggest producer of pasta (its Panzani brand is a market leader in France).
 The company's head office is in Madrid.

 History

 In 2005, Ebro Foods sold Catesa Foods for $37.9m.
 Catesa Foods specializes in tropical fruits, flowers, and ornamental plants on Tenerife Island.

 Ebro was previously the largest manufacturer of value-added dairy products in Spain, until it sold this business unit to Lactalis in March 2010 for €630 million.
 It also was Spain's largest sugar producer prior to the divestment of that division to the British Sugar subsidiary of Associated British Foods in 2009.
 Ebro Foods operates in 23 countries worldwide.

+In December 2019, 55,000 pounds of rice from its brands, including Minute Rice and Mahatma Rice were donated to the Houston Food Bank.

+In June 2021, Ebro Foods announced the sale of the Panzani and Ferrero brands to the investment fund CVC Capital Partners for €550 million.

 International development

 Ebro Foods entered the U.S. market in 2004 when it acquired Houston-based Riviana Foods, which purchased American Rice in 2011 and now produces brands such as Mahatma, Success, Minute Rice, Water Maid and several private labels.
 In 2006, Ebro acquired New World Pasta, producer of Ronzoni, San Giorgio and other products, and which is also now under the Riviana corporate umbrella.
 Riviana Foods, New World Pasta, and American Rice united under the Riviana Foods name in 2017 to become the largest manufacturer of rice and second-largest manufacturer of pasta in the U.S.

 Ebro Foods owns the Puleva Biotech subsidiary, which engages in the research and development of new functional food products.

 It has a biofuel production joint venture with Abengoa.